 When you have reached the difficult decision to consider residential care for your family member with Autism Spectrum Disorder, we’re here to talk, listen and provide the very specialised support you need.

-Our residences are small, with perhaps 4 or 6 service users living there on a full-time or part-time basis.
+Our residences are spacious, with perhaps 4 or 6 service users living there on a full-time or part-time basis.
 We tailor support to each person’s Personal Care Plan, looking at how they can best reach their own potential.